Retro Handhelds logo - ImageRetro Handhelds logo Text

 Cons

-• Device can feel bulky
+• Device can feel bulky when closed

 6. Best Retro Handheld Under 40$: